uadmin/uadmin-docs/dapi/disabled_functions.rst

 ------------------------
 `Back To Top`_

-APIDisabledEditor is an interface that contains the method APIDisabledEdit with the type of func(\*http.Request) bool.
-If the value is true, the user will not have permission access to edit the record in the model using the dAPI edit method.
+APIDisabledEditor is an interface for models to disable access to edit function in dAPI.

 Type: